Skip to main content

 Arnie - $1,223,725

-With all the appropriate caveats thrown in, we believe Arnie may be the new name of a documentary titled Always Ask For Help.
-The documentary is inspired by the book Always Ask for Help, by Janet Lee, educator, and Arnie Stewart.
+Did we say that Arnie might be the new name of a documentary titled Always Ask For Help, inspired by the book Always Ask for Help, by Janet Lee, educator, and Arnie Stewart?

 Arnie is slated to shoot in Cleveland.